Top 7 Culture Fit Interview Questions in Nursing

 4. You notice that a fellow coworker is struggling to start an IV.
 What do you do?

 The way that a nurse interacts with their coworkers can tell you a lot about how they will impact your unit’s culture.
-This question poses a real-world scenario, which can give you a better sense of a candidate’s approach to teamwork and collaboration.
+This interview question about culture poses a real-world scenario, which can give you a better sense of a candidate’s approach to teamwork and collaboration.

 What to listen for: